mlcolab/Pathfinder.jl/docs/src/multipathfinder.md

 ```

 As expected from PSIS.jl's warning, neither set of samples cover the density well.
-But we can also see that the mixture model (`result.fit_dist_mix`) places too many samples in regions of low density, which is corrected by the importance resampling.
+But we can also see that the mixture model (`result.fit_distribution`) places too many samples in regions of low density, which is corrected by the importance resampling.

 We can check how much each component contributed to the returned sample.